ethanfischer/computer_enhance/README.md

 # computer_enhance
 C# Sim86 homework for Casey Muratori's Performance Aware Programming course

-It's not pretty, and does the bare minimum (no challenge homework), but it works
+It's not pretty, and does the bare minimum, but it works

-The program's entry point is in sim86_test.cs.
-It's currently set to run against the last homework listing (56 - estimating cycles).
-That can be modified in the first line of Main()

-As of this writing, this passes homework listings 37-56
+The program's entry point is Main() in sim86_test.cs.
+As of this writing, this passes homework listings 37-56 (excluding challenge listings)